 If you want to allow your Client Users to add tasks, bugs, files and more, you can do this if you have the the Frontend Edit extension installed.

-It is possible to assign Tasks, Files, Bugs and other items to Upstream Client Users.
+Although Client Users don’t normally do the work in a project, it is possible to assign Tasks, Files, Bugs and other items to Upstream Client Users.

 For example, if you need an UpStream Client User to send you a logo file, you can create a File called “Logo” and assign it to your client.